Open Data Hub logo

 Configuring the training job

 Before you can use a training job to tune a model, you must configure the training job.
-The example training job in this section is based on the IBM and Hugging Face tuning example provided here.
+The example training job in this section is based on the IBM and Hugging Face tuning example provided in GitHub.

 Prerequisites